 I promise this is the last Iron Maiden song on the list.
 The wicker man is the opening track of their 12th studio Album, Brave New World.
 The song was written by Steve Harris, Dickinson, and Smith.
 The heavy pop-inspired riff and the solo between the vocals make the song a beast.

 A guitarist’s job is oftentimes to compliment the vocals of a song.
 Dream On by Aerosmith is the perfect example of that.
 The song starts with clean plucking.
 The guitar also has its own solo.
 The whole plucking and solo make the song perfectly compatible with the vocals.

 Toto is an American hard rock band.
 The song was written by David Paich and released in 1978.
-The song was a massive hit as it peaked 5th position in U.S. Billboard Hot 100 and number 1 in South African Single Chart.
+The song was a massive hit as it peaked at 5th position on U.S. Billboard Hot 100 and number 1 on the South African Single Chart.